dhairs/College-Notes/Spring 2024 Semester/CS 429 - Computer Organization and Architecture/Manipulating Integer Representations.md

 ## Structured Permutations

-Moving all the bits in a structured manner (a [](Permutations%20and%20Combinations.md#Permutations|permutation)) (reversal, perfect shuffle, etc.) can be accomplished using a logarithmic number of steps.
+Moving all the bits in a structured manner (a [[Permutations and Combinations.md#Permutations|permutation]]) (reversal, perfect shuffle, etc.) can be accomplished using a logarithmic number of steps.

 Used recursive doubling principles.